Planning A Wedding For 2018? Here Are The Tips You Need!By Delaina Dixon | December 27, 2017 | Relationships, Travel

 My lovely Divas!
-There’s only a few more day in the year, which means our resident bride, our Image Gal Samantha von Sperling, is now mere months away from her wedding date in May 2018.
+There are only a few more days in the year, which means our resident bride, our Image Gal Samantha von Sperling, is now mere months away from her wedding in June 2018.

-She’s gearing up for her very special day, so it’s the perfect time to share some tips on planning the perfect wedding!
+She’s gearing up for her very special day, so it’s the perfect time to share some tips to planning the perfect wedding!

 The Post Work.
 DonΓÇÖt forget to put together a post-wedding to-do list.
 You might have to combine living situations.
 You might have debt to consider.
 You might have rented things that need to be returned or gifts exchanged.┬áAlready got this to-do list mapped out?
 Then in addition to your wedding, you can enjoy your ceremony and honeymoon in their fullness.

 Happy upcoming wedding brides!